harness/developer-hub/docs/platform/delegates/manage-delegates/select-delegates-with-selectors.md

 #### When should I not use a delegate selector?

 You should generally not use delegate selectors in deployment steps because the security boundary for deployments should be at the infrastructure definition and environment level.
-You should not expose delegaate selectors as inputs for steps unless the intent of exposing the delegate selector to the pipeline executor is clear.
+You should not expose delegate selectors as inputs for steps unless the intent of exposing the delegate selector to the pipeline executor is clear.

 #### When should I use a delegate selector?